hanke580/upfuzz/README.md

 ### Prerequisite

-We implemented a static analysis tool [diffchecker](https://github.com/hanke580/diffchecker) to capture interesting configurations.
+We implemented a static analysis tool [diffchecker](https://github.com/hanke580/diffchecker) to detect configurations that are likely to induce upgrade failures.

-We need to use diffchecker to find all the interesting configurations and then feed them to upfuzz so that upfuzz can generate them at runtime.
+We need to use diffchecker to find all such configurations and then feed them to upfuzz so that upfuzz can generate them at runtime.

 #### Get configurations